David Montgomery runs wild as Lions beat Packers 34-20 to take early command of NFC North

 Jayden Reed ended the third quarter with a 44-yard catch that set up Love’s 9-yard touchdown run with 14:52 left in the game to make it 27-17.

-Detroit responded with a 14-play, 75-yard drive, capped by Montgomery’s 1-yard touchdown run on third-and-goal, that took nearly nine minutes off the clock and put the game away.
+Detroit responded with a 14-play, 75-yard drive, capped by Montgomery’s 1-yard touchdown run on fourth-and-goal, that took nearly nine minutes off the clock and put the game away.

 The Lions were prepared to settle for a 30-yard field goal that would have kept it as a two-score game, but they got a first down when Green Bay’s Quay Walker received an unsportsmanlike conduct penalty for running forward and leaping across the line in an attempt to block the kick.